-Understanding the evolutionary forces that shape genetic variation is a central goal of biology.
-Numerous population genomic studies have recently documented variation of the levels of within-species genetic diversity and among-species differentiation across the genome (hereafter genomic landscapes).
+Understanding the evolutionary forces that drive the accumulation of genetic diversity within and among species remains a central goal of evolutionary biology.
+Advances in genomic sequencing have ledto numerous population genomic studies documenting geneticvariation in genome scansacross entire genomes (hereafter genomic landscapes).
 Most frequently, these studies point to a highly heterogeneous nature of these landscapes, leading to further investigations into the evolutionary forces responsible for genomic regions of elevated and reduced differentiation between diverging populations or species (Ellegren, et al. 2012; Martin, et al. 2013; Lamichhaney, et al. 2015; Vijay, et al. 2016; Sendell-Price, et al. 2020).
+Although theory explains how mutation, drift, selection and gene flow may shape individual features in genomic landscapes; key challenges lie in understanding the relative importance of these forces and the ‘evolution’ of genomic landscapes as species and their genomes continue to diverge over time.

-Hotspots of elevated genetic differentiation relative to genomic background are often referred to as ‘differentiation islands’ or ‘speciation islands’ and are assumed to form around loci underlying local adaptation and/or reproductive isolation.
+Many genome scans identify regions of elevated genetic differentiation relative to the genomic background, often referred to as ‘genomic islands’, ‘differentiation islands’ or ‘speciation islands’.
+Theory and empirical studies support the idea that these islands can form around loci underlying local adaptation and/or reproductive isolation (e.g. Tavares, et al. 2018; McCulloch, et al. 2020; Hu, et al. 2022).
 Thus, delineating differentiation islands has recently become a major topic of research in the field of speciation and adaptation genomics (Burri 2017b; Martin and Jiggins 2017; Ravinet, et al. 2018; Tavares, et al. 2018; Stankowski, et al. 2019).
 Such investigations are best suited for groups still experiencing interspecific gene flow, i.e., species diverging under an isolation-with-migration or a secondary contact scenario (Harrison and Larson 2016; Roux, et al. 2016; Wolf and Ellegren 2017; Leroy, et al. 2020; Yamasaki, et al. 2020).
 Genomic regions containing barrier loci are more resistant to gene flow and are therefore expected to show higher levels of differentiation (the islands) as compared to the rest of the genome (the sea level, Wu 2001).
-A number of empirical studies in plants have proved the joint role of gene flow and selection in shaping these highly heterogeneous genomic landscapes of differentiation and identified reproductive isolation genes (e.g. Tavares, et al. 2018; Martin, et al. 2019; Stankowski, et al. 2019).
+For example, a number of empirical studies have demonstrated the joint role of gene flow and selection in shaping variation of the differentiation levels across the genome and identified reproductive isolation genes in regions of high differentiation (e.g. Tavares, et al. 2018; Martin, et al. 2019; Stankowski, et al. 2019).
+This highlights how the forces driving differentiation islands in specific genomic regions can be understood, however general patterns across entire chromosomes and how they evolve are more challenging to disentangle.